 Botox® and Dysport®

-These all-natural injectables act by temporarily relaxing the facial muscles to prevent the formation of wrinkles to turn back the signs of aging.
-These products can also be used to slim the jawline or to combat the effects of migraines and TMJ pain.
+These all-natural injectables act by temporarily relaxing the facial muscles to prevent the formation of wrinkles from turning back the signs of ageing.
+These products can also slim the jawline or combat the effects of migraines and TMJ pain.